 The old town hall

-The Skovgaard Museum is situated in Viborg's old town hall from 1728, built by the German architect Claus Stallknecht, who also rebuilt the cathedral after the great fire of 1726.
-The building and its different rooms have served various purposes over the years, as ball room, bank, court room, military hospital and many more.
+Today the Skovgaard Museum is situated in Viborg's old town hall from 1728, built by the German architect Claus Stallknecht, who also rebuilt the cathedral after the great fire in 1726.
+The building is considered to be a landmark heritage building erected in baroque style, and its' different rooms have served various purposes over the years such as ball room, bank, court room, military hospital and many more.
 Where the rest room is situated today, prisoners were held captive while awaiting trial, the iron rings are still attached to the walls.
-The front door still has the original lock from 1729, and you may ask to see the large key used to lock it.
+The front door still has the original lock from 1728, and you may ask to see the large key used to lock it.

 The museum garden